elgabrielcisneros/elgabrielcisneros/README.md

 ## __ABOUT ME__

-I'm a <strong>front-end developer</strong>, specialized in mobile development using <strong>JavaScript/TypeScript</strong> with Ionic Framework/Angular and Capacitor and <strong>React Native</strong>.
+I'm a <strong>front-end developer</strong>, specialized in mobile development using <strong>JavaScript/TypeScript</strong> with <strong>React Native/Expo</strong>.
 I'm passionate about solving problems, working in personal projects, improving my skills and learning new technologies and skills to be a better, skillest and more efficient programmer.

 ### Connect with me: